Mathijs995/R-for-Data-Science/README.md

   - Data structures
   - Control flow

-### Homework - Due Tuesday 27 October before class
+### Homework
-- Read Sections 1, 2, 3.1 - 3.4 in the lecture 1 notebook
+Please read Sections 1, 2, 3.1 - 3.4 in the lecture 1 notebook before the next session, that is, before Tuesday 7 October 18.00.